mstksg/inCode/copy/entries/functional-models-3.md

 models we might have thought were standalone entities might just be derivable from other models using basic functional combinators.
 And the best part is that they're never *necessary*; just *helpful*.

+Again, if you want to follow along, the source code for the written code in this module is available [on github][source].

+!!![source]:functional-models/model.hs

 Combinator Fun
 --------------